cnsb-boston/Omics_Notebook/docs/README.md

 This list can be extended for custom analysis.

 ---

+#### Input Data

+Data files should be either .txt or .csv, with data column names specified in the annotation file.
+All other columns will be used as annotation.
+Columns with HGNC gene symbols should be called "Gene", columns with uniprot ID's should be called "Protein."
+The script will parse the MaxQuant output to create Gene and Protein columns if the fasta file was correctly configured.
+Example data, annotation file, and output are provided in "example/".

+The makeEset function should be modified to parse additional input data formats.

+---

 #### Custom Input Parameters

 Omics Notebook will automatically search for the following in the Analysis Directory to perform additional analysis or offer customization.